DanRebelato/PowerBI-Orcamento/README-EN.md

 ## 🧩 About the Data

-> ⚠️ Due to confidentiality reasons, the original data used in this project is not available for review or sharing.

 The Excel dataset used in this dashboard was generated through a complete ETL (Extract, Transform, Load) process, including:

 - Extraction of raw data via SAP, from different modules and operational reports;